-- In 1993, and the expert group broke the aggregate poverty line definition to state-level definition, wherein the poverty line for each state was determined separately.
-The poverty line for states was updated taking into account the CPI-Agricultural Labor and CPI-Industrial Workers for rural and urban areas, respectively.
+- In 1993, and the expert group broke the aggregate poverty line definition to a state-level definition, wherein the poverty line for each state was determined separately.
+The poverty line for states was updated, taking into account the CPI-Agricultural Labor and CPI-Industrial Workers for rural and urban areas, respectively.
 The aggregated poverty lines for states were aggregated into the all India poverty ratio.

 - In 2012, the poverty line threshold reached Rs.
 972 in rural India and Rs.
 1,407 in urban India.
 In that year, 29.5% of the Indian population was estimated to be living below the poverty line.
-In 2014, the Rangarajan committee said that around 454 million people in the country forming 38% of the population was living below the poverty line.
+In 2014, the Rangarajan committee said that around 454 million people in the country, forming 38% of the population was living below the poverty line.

 What are the Parameters that Define BPL?

 World bank defines the below poverty line income threshold to be $1.25 per day.
 However, India used a sustenance food standard to define the poverty line before changing it to spending per individual over a certain period for a basket of essential goods and services.
 This basket of goods included food, conveyance, clothing, rents, fuel, electricity, and education.

 Benefits of BPL Card

 - The government issues BPL cards to families living below the poverty line for appropriate identification and provision of monetary and non-monetary benefits to these families for their support and upliftment.

 - The government helps this section of society through reservations in educational institutes and government jobs, special grants, and scholarships.
 It also undertakes various income generation programs to provide entrepreneurial skills through financial institutions.